-The ACT is a standardized test used by colleges to make admissions decisions, to make scholarship decisions, and to assess college readiness among students.
-It consists of four sections—English, math, reading, and science—and an optional writing section.
+Colleges use the ACT as a standardized test to make admissions decisions, make scholarship decisions, and assess college readiness among students.
+The ACT consists of four sections—English, Math, Reading, and Science—and an optional Writing section.

 The test is multiple choice with specified time limits for each section.
-It has a total of 215 questions, with a composite score range from 1-36 (the writing section scores range from 2-12).
-The test is administered at test locations across the country seven times each year.
+It has a total of 215 questions, with a composite score range from 1-36 (writing section scores range from 2-12).
+The test is administered at locations across the country seven times each year.

 How long is the ACT test?

 The ACT test is 2 hours and 55 minutes.
-With its ten-minute break, the test takes 3 hours and 5 minutes.
-During the test, students have 45 minutes for the English section, 60 minutes for the Math section, a 10-minute break, 35 minutes for the Reading section, and 35 minutes for the Science section.
-If students sign up for the optional writing exam, a five-minute break is given after Science, prior to the 40-minute writing exam.
+With a ten-minute break, the test takes 3 hours and 5 minutes.
+During the test, you have 45 minutes for the English section, 60 minutes for the Math section, a 10-minute break, 35 minutes for the Reading section, and 35 minutes for the Science section.
+If you sign up for the optional writing exam, a five-minute break is given after Science, prior to the 40-minute writing exam.

 How do you register for the ACT test?

-During this process, students also select their testing site and test date.
-Students can choose up to four colleges to send their scores to (although not required).
-Later, it costs $13.00 per test date report to send scores to colleges.
+During this process, you also select a test site and test date.
+You can choose up to four colleges to send their scores to (although not required).
+Later, you’ll pay $16 per test date report to send scores to each college.

 How much does the ACT cost?

-Recently, the ACT announced that students who are on a federal free and reduced lunch program can receive 4 ACT tests at no cost.
-These students are also eligible to send unlimited score reports to colleges.
-This makes the ACT an option for all students, no matter their income.
+Students who are on a federal free and reduced lunch program can receive 4 ACT tests at no cost.
+These students are also eligible to send unlimited score reports to colleges, making the ACT affordable for all students.

 What are the ACT test dates?

-The ACT has tests scheduled throughout the year.
-The ACT is offered nationally (in most states) every year in September, October, December, February, April, June, and July.
+ACT tests are offered nationally (in most states) each year in September, October, December, February, April, June, and July.
 You have multiple opportunities to take the test and consistently improve your scores.
-However in 2020, due to test site closures and rescheduled tests, the ACT offered additional dates.

-While national test dates are an option for students, many schools also offer the test for their students once a year during the school day, typically in states where the ACT is mandated as the required standardized test for students.
+Many schools also offer the test to their students once a year during the school day, typically in states where the ACT is mandated as the required standardized test.

 How is the ACT scored?

-The short answer is that the ACT is scored on a scale from 1-36.
+The ACT is scored on a scale from 1-36.
 But it gets a little more complicated when it comes to how that score is calculated.

-First the ACT counts the number of questions on each section that were answered correctly.
-It’s important to note that they do not deduct points for incorrect answers.
-That means there is no penalty for guessing.
-So, be sure to fill in one bubble for each question.
+First, the ACT counts the number of questions on each section that were answered correctly.
+It’s important to note the ACT does not deduct points for incorrect answers.
+So, there is no penalty for guessing.
+Be sure to fill in one bubble for each question.

-From there, the raw scores are converted to scale scores.
-Those scale scores are used to calculate your composite score.
-They vary based on the specific test, but here is a sample from the ACT’s website:
+Then, the raw scores are converted to scale scores.
+Scale scores are used to calculate your composite score.
+These scores vary based on the specific test, but here is a sample from the ACT website:

-The composite score is simply the average of your four test scores, rounded to the nearest whole number.
-Colleges receive your composite score and the four scores from the four sections only for the tests you submit..
-This means you should take the test 3 or 4 times because colleges will not see your lower scores.
+The composite score is the average of your four section test scores rounded to the nearest whole number.
+Colleges receive your composite score and the scores from the four sections only for the tests you submit.

 What is considered a good ACT score?